rishichourasia/zeus-virtualBoard/README.md

-# This is a hackathon project made by Team Zeus .
+# This is a hackathon project is made using Vanilla Javascript ♥ , Canvas API .